Seidelmann 25

-The design was built by Seidelmann Yachts in Berlin, New Jersey, United States, starting in 1977, but it is now out of production.
+The Seidelmann 25 is a recreational keelboat built by Seidelmann Yachts in Berlin, New Jersey, United States, starting in 1977, but it is now out of production.

 Design

-The Seidelmann 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by Bob Seidelmann, the Seidelmann 25 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel or optional shoal draft keel.
 It displaces 4600 lb and carries 2200 lb of ballast.

 The boat has a draft of 4.33 ft with the standard keel and 3.33 ft with the optional shoal draft keel.

 The boat is normally fitted with a small 4 to 10 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The portable-type head is located just aft of the bow cabin on the port side.
 Cabin headroom is 62 in.

 The design has a PHRF racing average handicap of 216 and a hull speed of 6.0 kn.